alexdrone/Render/README.md

 Manually:

-1. Download and drop ```/Render``` folder in your project.
+Download and drop ```/Render``` folder in your project.
-2. Congratulations!

-To get the full benefits import `Render` wherever you import UIKit
+Remember to import the Render framework in your source files.

 ``` swift
 import UIKit